dotnet/docs-maui/docs/user-interface/handlers/create.md

 }
 ```

 This interface makes it possible for a class external to `Video` to set the `Duration` property by referencing the `IVideoController` interface.
-The property can be set from other classes as well as the handler, but it's unlikely to be set inadvertently.
+The property can be set from other classes and the handler, but it's unlikely to be set inadvertently.
 Most importantly, the `Duration` property can't be set through a data binding.

 The duration of a video isn't available immediately after the `Source` property of the `Video` control is set.
 The video must be partially downloaded before the native view can determine its duration.